The Sound of Silence: The Occurrence of PTSD in Nursing

 PTSD in Nursing, What Can Be Done?

 Nurses experiencing PTSD need an environment where they feel heard and understood by their peers and leadership.
 Unfortunately, many nurses believe their suffering is prolonged when nurse managers fail to recognize PTSD and don’t provide support beyond the Employee Assistance Program (EAP) referral.
+This can often result in alternative means of coping, sometimes taking the form of drug addiction.

 Yet, most EAP clinicians aren’t trained to recognize and treat trauma.
 According to Pearson, Eye Movement Desensitization and Reprocessing (EMDR) and Brainspotting are the gold standards for helping those suffering from PTSD process the trauma and begin to heal.
 If nurses suspect they have PTSD, they should seek clinicians trained in trauma therapy.